paalr/verbose-barnacle/README.md

 ## Credits

 This setup script is based on the guide "[Training a Flux LoRA using SimpleTuner on RunPod or Locally](https://civitai.com/articles/6678/training-a-flux-lora-using-simpletuner-on-runpod-or-locally)" by Aitrepreneur.
-We highly recommend reading the original guide for a deeper understanding of the process.
+I highly recommend reading the original guide for a deeper understanding of the process.

 ## Quick Start